 What is considered to be proof of successful completion of the professional development activity?

 Proof of successful completion can be a passing grade report, course certificate, or transcript from the educational institution; a certificate of attendance at a conference or workshop; or a printout from a student-based web-service.
-The proof of successful completion must include your name and the course completion date.
+The proof of successful completion must include your name, the course name and the course completion date.
 Original documents are not required; copies are sufficient.
 Applications that do not include proof of successful completion will be declined.

 When do I submit my request for reimbursement?